deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 ## Sliver

-Free to use C2 Frameowrk.
+Free to use C2 Framework.
 I quite like it so far.

 Head over to our ubuntu jump box.